Wollow: Background

-Wollow was a tall bay horse bred at Mullingar, County Westmeath, Ireland by the Tally-Ho Stud.
+Wollow was a lightly built bay horse bred at Mullingar, County Westmeath, Ireland, by the Tally-Ho Stud.
 He was the most successful horse got by his sire Wolver Hollow, the winner of the 1969 Eclipse Stakes.
 His dam, Wichuraiana, showed little racing ability, but was well-bred, being a half-sister of the Goodwood Cup winner Exar, and, as a descendant of the influential broodmare Black Ray, was a member of the same Thoroughbred family as Mill Reef and Blushing Groom.
-As a yearling, Wollow was bought for 7,000 guineas by the Newmarket Bloodstock Agency, acting on behalf of the Italian lawyer Carlo d'Alessio, who sent the colt to be trained at Newmarket by Henry Cecil at the Marriott Stables.
+As a yearling, Wollow was bought for the modest price of 7,000 guineas by the Newmarket Bloodstock Agency, acting on behalf of the Italian lawyer Carlo d'Alessio, who sent the colt to be trained at Newmarket by Henry Cecil.

 Racing career

 1975: two-year-old season

 Wollow was unbeaten as a two-year-old in 1976.
 He began his career by winning a maiden race over six furlongs at his home course at Newmarket and was then moved up in distance to win the seven furlong Fitzroy House Stakes.
 In September he was promoted in class and won the Group Two Champagne Stakes at Doncaster's St Leger meeting.
-On his final start of the season he returned to Newmarket for Britain's most prestigious two-year-old race, the seven furlong Dewhurst Stakes.
+On his final start of the season he returned to Newmarket for Britain's most prestigious two-year-old race, the seven-furlong Dewhurst Stakes.
 He won the Group One race impressively from a field which included the Middle Park Stakes winner Hittite Glory and the leading Irish colt Malinowski.
 In the Free Handicap, a rating of the season's best two-year-olds, Wollow was given an official rating of 133, making him the best horse of his generation by a margin of five pounds.